UBCFormulaElectric/Consolidated-Firmware/README.md

 Install cube:

 `python3 scripts/environment_setup/install_cube.py /usr/local/STM32CubeMX ./tools/en.STM32CubeMX_v5-3-0.zip`

-Then set up CMake in CLion to use GNU GCC compiler instead of Clang (in CLion go to *Build, Execution, Deployment --> Toolchains --> Default*, and set the C/C++ compilers to the GNU GCC ones).
-For me, after installing GNU GCC with Homebrew the compiler was called `gcc-11` and `g++-11`, and located in `/usr/local/Cellar/gcc/11.1.0_1/bin/gcc-11` and `/usr/local/Cellar/gcc/11.1.0_1/bin/g++-11`.

 ##### Ubuntu 18.04 and Windows and Mac OS
   * J-Link Software and Documentation Pack: https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack